The real crime is the border regime - Justice for N. & Hasan

-After shipwreck, survivor faces more than 230 years for “boat driving” and father charged with the death of his 6-year-old child.
+After shipwreck, survivor faces more than 230 years for “boat driving” and father charged with the death of his 6-year-old child

 On the Greek islands, the politics of criminalization and deterrence of refugees is escalating: in an unprecedented move, N., a young father, is charged with the drowning of his 6-year-old son during a shipwreck.
 He will be on trial together with his co-passenger Hasan who is facing life imprisonment for steering the boat – a common practice at Europe's external borders.

+On the night of 7 November 2020, N. and Hasan tried to reach Greece from Turkey on a rubber boat together with 22 other people.
+Among the passengers were N.'s 6-year-old son and the sister, brother and disabled mother of Hasan.
+The families had fled Afghanistan and were seeking safety and a better life in Europe.
 Off the Greek island of Samos, the boat became distressed, hit against the cliffs and capsized.
 All passengers went overboard.
 Although the Greek Coast Guard was notified about the emergency, it took them several hours to arrive at the scene.
 However, they did not carry out a rescue.
-Survivors testified that they twice saw a coast guard boat approach but it did not rescue them.
-In the morning hours of the next day, N.'s little boy and a 9-month-pregnant woman were found on the rocks.
+Survivors testified that they twice saw a coast guard boat approach but it did not rescue them.1 In the morning hours of the next day, N.'s little boy and a 9-month-pregnant woman were found on the rocks.
 Luckily, the woman survived and gave birth to her child three days later.
 For N.'s son, all help had come too late.

 Despite being devastated by the death of his only child – and his own near drowning moments before – 25-year- old N. was arrested.
 Only after pressure by his lawyer and the UNHCR did the police let N. see his son and identify the lifeless body.
 He was put in pre-trial detention and was the first asylum seeker ever to be charged with "endangering the life of his child", facing up to ten years imprisonment.

 N.: “They were really cruel to me.
 I lost my son.
 He drowned in the water.
 On top of that, they arrested me in that horrible situation and put me in prison.
 They say it is the law.
 This cannot be the law.
 This is inhumane.
 This must be illegal.
 Are they really going to blame me for the death of my son?
 He was everything I had.
 I essentially came here for my son.”